Martin-Toft/poll-app-rest-api/dat250-expass6.md

 - a simple open by poll-ID flow

 ## Technical problems
-- it was for the most part handling data (400 bad requests), giving and receiving data on the "expected" form took a while, but with a bit of trying and failing i made it work.
+- it was for the most part handling data (400 bad requests), giving and receiving data on the "expected" format took a while, but with a bit of trying and failing i made it work.
 - also had a bit of CORS problems in the beginning, I dont remember exactly what i had in the @crossorigin on the controllers i just know that i had to try a couple different restrictions before it started working.